halmd-org/halmd/doc/readme.txt

 * `NVIDIA CUDA toolkit <http://www.nvidia.com/object/cuda_get.html>`_ >= 1.1

-  For Tesla C1060 or GeForce GT200-based cards, **CUDA 2.0 is strongly recommended**.
+  For Tesla C1060 or GeForce GT200-based cards, **CUDA 2.2 or 2.3 is recommended**.

-  With CUDA 2.1 we experienced minor performance degradation on a GeForce GTX 280, while CUDA 2.2 using the NVIDIA driver 185.18.08 causes hanging GPU kernels for long-time simulations running more than a day.
+  With CUDA 2.1 we experienced minor performance degradation on a GeForce GTX 280.

+  HALMD has proven to run reliably over 10⁸ or more integration steps using CUDA driver version 185.18.36 (with CUDA 2.0 or 2.2 runtime) and 190.42 (with CUDA 2.3 runtime).
+Always look for the newest NVIDIA driver version on the `NVIDIA Linux driver website <http://www.nvidia.com/object/unix.html>`_, as the CUDA driver accompanying a CUDA toolkit is not updated and may contain serious bugs, e.g. that cause hanging GPU kernels.

 * `CMake <http://www.cmake.org/>`_ >= 2.6.0 with custom CUDA compiler support patch